lucidrains/nuwa-pytorch/README.md

     dec_depth = 4,                          # video decoder depth
     dec_heads = 8,                          # number of attention heads in decoder
-    enc_reversible = True,                  # reversible encoders, if you need it attn_dropout = 0.05,                    # dropout for attention
-    ff_dropout = 0.05,                      # dropout for feedforward
-    sparse_3dna_kernel_size = (5, 3, 3),    # kernel size of the sparse 3dna attention. can be a single value for frame, height, width, or different values (to simulate axial attention, etc)
+    enc_reversible = True,                  # reversible encoders, if you need it dec_reversible = True,                  # quad-branched reversible network, for making depth of twin video / audio decoder independent of network depth. recommended to be turned on unless you have a ton of memory at your disposal attn_dropout = 0.05,                    # dropout for attention ff_dropout = 0.05,                      # dropout for feedforward sparse_3dna_kernel_size = (5, 3, 3),    # kernel size of the sparse 3dna attention. can be a single value for frame, height, width, or different values (to simulate axial attention, etc)